baransnd/KIT-Lecture_Translator_Testing/README.md

 - User can create a recording and final (black) transcription appears if the recorded language is selected.
 - User can create a recording and final (black) transcription does not appear if the recorded language is not selected.

-TODO List
+TODO List Priority
+- TODO: bash script to run the code/tests !
+- TODO: Check for text in the translation boxes !
+- TODO: check if the audio is there in the recording TODO List General
 - TODO: User can navigate to settings, the subfolders and back.
-- TODO: User can open the sidebar during a recording
-- TODO: AI assistant replies after a message.
 - TODO: Transcription tests for mixed language audio
 - TODO: Tests for other presentation modes: Mixed and Resending
-- TODO: bash script to run the code/tests !
-- TODO: Check for text in the translation boxes !
-- TODO: check if the audio is there in the recording
-- TODO: check the tranlation languages (selected output language is actually outputed)
+- TODO: check the tranlation languages (selected output language is actually outputed) TODO List - Tried and Failed
+- TODO: User can open the sidebar during a recording

 ## Setup